 Even if you have a federal student loan, you might not be entirely off the hook.
 Before 2006, the U.S. Department of Education offered student loans with variable rates.

 It’s important to note whether you’re one of these borrowers, as an interest rate adjustment could potentially alter how much you’re paying each month.
-But even with one Fed rate cut, the same is true: You likely won’t be able to tell a big difference in your payments, McBride says.
+But even with a Fed rate cut, the same is true: You likely won’t be able to tell a big difference in your payments.

 What you should do if your student loan rate is variable